loathers/autoscend/README.md

 ## Special Thanks

-This script would obviously not be possible without the work of Cheesecookie and bumcheekcity before me.
-They did by far the majority of the work, all I've done so far is make some minor adjustments to handle game changes and new IotMs.
+This script would obviously not be possible without the work of Cheesecookie.
+He did by far the majority of the work, all I've done so far is make some minor adjustments to handle game changes and new IotMs.
 So thanks a bunch to both of them!